Crucifixion: Ancient Rome

-In some cases, the condemned was forced to carry the crossbeam to the place of execution.
+In some cases, the condemned were forced to carry the crossbeam to the place of execution.
 A whole cross would weigh well over 135 kg (300 lb), but the crossbeam would not be as burdensome, weighing around 45 kg (100 lb).
 The Roman historian Tacitus records that the city of Rome had a specific place for carrying out executions, situated outside the Esquiline Gate, and had a specific area reserved for the execution of slaves by crucifixion.
 Upright posts would presumably be fixed permanently in that place, and the crossbeam, with the condemned person perhaps already nailed to it, would then be attached to the post.

-The person executed may have been attached to the cross by rope, though nails and other sharp materials are mentioned in a passage by the Judean historian Josephus, where he states that at the Siege of Jerusalem (70), "the soldiers out of rage and hatred, nailed those they caught, one after one way, and another after another, to the crosses, by way of jest".
+The person executed may have been attached to the cross by rope, though nails and other sharp materials are mentioned in a passage by Josephus, where he states that at the Siege of Jerusalem (70 AD), "the soldiers out of rage and hatred, nailed those they caught, one after one way, and another after another, to the crosses, by way of jest".
 Objects used in the crucifixion of criminals, such as nails, were sought as amulets with perceived medicinal qualities.

 While a crucifixion was an execution, it was also a humiliation, by making the condemned as vulnerable as possible.
 Although artists have traditionally depicted the figure on a cross with a loin cloth or a covering of the genitals, the person being crucified was usually stripped naked.
 Writings by Seneca the Younger state some victims suffered a stick forced upwards through their groin.
 Despite its frequent use by the Romans, the horrors of crucifixion did not escape criticism by some eminent Roman orators.
 Cicero, for example, described crucifixion as "a most cruel and disgusting punishment", and suggested that "the very mention of the cross should be far removed not only from a Roman citizen's body, but from his mind, his eyes, his ears".
 Elsewhere he says, "It is a crime to bind a Roman citizen; to scourge him is a wickedness; to put him to death is almost parricide.
 What shall I say of crucifying him?
 So guilty an action cannot by any possibility be adequately expressed by any name bad enough for it."

 Frequently, the legs of the person executed were broken or shattered with an iron club, an act called crurifragium, which was also frequently applied without crucifixion to slaves.
 This act hastened the death of the person but was also meant to deter those who observed the crucifixion from committing offenses.